dvatri/yii2-modal/README.md

 		],
 	],

+## Usage

 To let some page be rendered in modal add widget to layout (e.g. right before `$this->endBody()`):

 	<?= \tunect\Yii2Modal\Widget::widget() ?>

+Widged should be added only once since it uses an id attribute (hence expected to be unique).
+Widged just adds basic empty elements to be filled and displayed on demand.

 And add a link (`a` tag) or any other element with `showModalButton` class:

 	<?= Html::a('Add product', ['/product/create'], ['class' => 'btn btn-primary showModalButton']) ?>

 `href` attribute will be used for `a` elements to get Ajax request URL, `value` attribute for all other elements (tags).

+E.g. `<a href="/some-url" class="showModalButton">Get modal</a>` is equal with `<button value="/some-url" class="showModalButton">Get modal</button>`, `some-url` response will be used to fill modal in both cases.

 To handle Ajax requests and render response in modal use JSON format: